 A Preferred Payment Method - RentDrop

 One of the main issues arising from most of the peer-2-peer rent payment options is the lack of proper buyer-seller protection.
 Also, most of these platforms don't meet the requirements for the tenant-landlord transaction.
-RentDrop, on the other hand, is a preferred method since it was designed with landlords in mind.
+RentDrop for paying rent online, on the other hand, is a preferred method since it was designed with landlords in mind.
 It features the versatility you'll find in Rentec while maintaining the simplicity of payment options like Venmo.

 It's aimed at helping landlords get the most out of their property while maintaining a good relationship with their tenants.
 Tenants can pay through credit cards, ACH deposits, and debit cards.
 And landlords receive the money directly in their bank accounts.
 Better yet, landlords get to automate rent and late fees.